Regular colored graphs of positive degree: Dominant schemes

-the Catalan number counts the number of such schemes, $D$ comes from the choice of the end color of the broken chain attached to the root, $ {D\choose 2}^{n-1} $ comes from the choice of the end colors of the other broken chains (observe that assigning $D(D-1)$ colors to the descendant edges of a vertex over counts each tree twice), ${D\choose 2}^n $ comes from the choice of a pair of colors for each leaf different from the root and $ \Bigl( \frac{u}{1-u^2} \Bigr)^n$ comes from decorating all leafs different from the root by a broken chain vertex.
-Observe that we recover the lollipop for $n=1$. \item Case $b$, with $\delta=n\cdot D$: since $c^b_+=0$, there are no components of positive degrees: the scheme is a graph with $3n-1$ edges each carrying a broken chain-vertex, one node with degree one carrying the root melon and $2n-1$ nodes of degree 3 carrying $(D-2)$-dipoles.
+where the Catalan numbers count the choices of binary trees.
+Observe that for $n=1$ we recover the lollipop, but with the restriction that the vertical arm is a broken chain-vertex. \item Case $b$, with $\delta=n\cdot D$: since $c^b_+=0$, there are no components of positive degree: the scheme is a graph with $3n-1$ edges each carrying a broken chain-vertex, one node with degree one carrying the root ring and $2n-1$ nodes of degree 3 carrying either rings or $(D-2)$-dipoles.
 In particular this graph can be decomposed (in many ways) into a spanning tree with $2n-1$ edges and $n$ extra edges.
+The singular behavior of $G_{\tilde S}(u)$ for such a scheme $S$ is of the form: